railsuser2014/openobject-doc-book-en/2/2_5_CRM/index.rst

  *It is often said that the customer is king.
 You would treat all your customers as royalty, at the center of your attention if you had a way of keeping your eyes on them at all times.
- Open ERP's CRM module is designed to make this aim a reality, helping employees of the business understand their customers' needs better, and automating their communication efforts.*
+ OpenERP's CRM module is designed to make this aim a reality, helping employees of the business understand their customers' needs better, and automating their communication efforts.*

 .. index::